jaakkotuokkola/rng-analysis/readme.md

 - 95% Confidence Interval: Estimates population mean

 ## Usage
 Open index.html in a browser.
-Adjust sample size and interval as needed.
+Adjust distribution, sample size and interval as needed.
 The histogram and average line update in real-time, showing distribution patterns and statistical significance.

-Pure JavaScript, HTML5 Canvas, CSS3.
-No external dependencies.